The Transcontinental Railroad - Experience Summary

 Student Activity

-Students examine an image of a tunnel on the Transcontinental Railroad and read about how the railroad opened trade between the eastern and western United States.
-They watch The Railroad: An Introduction and read The Impact of the Transcontinental Railroad to learn specific ways the railroad transformed America.
-Using this information, they complete a graphic organizer by identifying four distinct effects of the Transcontinental Railroad.
+Students examine an image of a tunnel on the Transcontinental Railroad and read about how the railroad opened trade between the East and West and connected factories to western resources.
+They watch The Railroad: An Introduction and read The Impact of the Transcontinental Railroad to learn specific ways the railroad transformed America, then complete a graphic organizer identifying four major effects of the Transcontinental Railroad.

 Teacher Moves